VedMK/BCS-portfolio-Ved/README.md

 # Say hello to my Cybersecurity Portfolio

 Hi!
-I'm Ved, a Grade 12 student and an aspiring Penetration Tester & Cloud Security Engineer.
+I'm Ved, a HS student, an aspiring Penetration Tester & Cloud Security Engineer.

 This repo documents my journey into cybersecurity from the basics which I'm currently learning to the hands on labs, projects and research I've completed along the way.